 The second half of the series sees Gekkou, as well as Ida’s younger sister, becoming students at Subaru Magic Academy.
 Gekkou also becomes a member of the Ghost Trailers.
 Kazuma, the leader of the Ghost Trailers who has been in a coma for 17 years, awakens, and the second Great Magic War commences.

 After watching the first episode, I thought the series had some potential.
-After the second episode, I thought it plodded a bit due all of the exposition included, but I still thought that the overall concept still showed promise.
+After the second episode, I thought it plodded a bit due to the exposition, but I still thought that the overall concept still showed promise.

 At the end of episode three, I said that while Magical Warfare wasn’t one of my favorite series of Winter 2014, I couldn’t say that it was the worst one I was watching, either.
 By the end of episode four, I was already at a point where I wasn’t looking forward to watching the series week after week.

-As the series continued to progress, I became frustrated with how the series was paced, the fact that the villains weren’t very well defined by the halfway point of the series, and how the character development wasn’t where it needed for me to truly care about these characters.
+As the series continued to progress, I became frustrated with the pacing of the story, the fact that the villains weren’t very well defined by the halfway point of the series, and how the character development wasn’t where it needed to be for me to truly care about these characters.

 The final episode was a major letdown, due to how little was explained for what was happening throughout it.
 The ending of the final episode was so vague that the viewer was left having to make a lot of assumptions just to figure out what the heck was going on.
 Honestly, the way Magical Warfare ended was just so vague and bizarre that it makes the ending of Neon Genesis Evangelion seem like it makes sense.
 And considering the reputation the ending of Neon Genesis Evangelion has, it’s really saying something.